Notice of Privacy Practices

 Information about your stay is private, and is protected by state and federal laws.
 We work hard to respect your privacy, while at the same time complying with the laws that apply to us.
 In most cases, it's up to you whether we give out your information.

-I. Our Duty to Safeguard Your Protected Health Information:
+Our Duty to Safeguard Your Protected Health Information

-Individually identifiable information about your past, present, or future health or condition, the provision of health care to you, or payment for your health care is considered Protected Health Information (PHI).
-We understand that medical information about you and your health is personal and we are committed to protecting medical information about you.
-We are required by law to make sure that your PHI is kept private and to give you this Notice about our legal duties and privacy practices.
+Individually identifiable information about your past, present, or future health or condition, the provision of health care to you, or payment for your health care is considered Protected Health Information (“PHI”).
+We understand medical information about you and your health is personal and we are committed to protecting medical information about you.
+We are required by law to make sure your PHI is kept private and to give you this Notice about our legal duties and privacy practices.
 This Notice explains how, when and why we may use or disclose your PHI.
 In general, we must access, use or disclose only the minimum necessary PHI to accomplish the purpose of the access, use or disclosure.
-If we discover a breach of your unsecured PHI, we are required to notify you of the breach.
+We use your health information (and allow others to have it) only as permitted by federal and state laws.

 We access, use and disclose PHI for a variety of reasons.
 The following section offers more descriptions and examples of our potential access/uses/disclosures of your PHI.
 Other uses/disclosures not described in this Notice will be made only with your authorization.

-Uses and Disclosures Relating to Treatment, Payment, or Health Care Operations.
-Since we are an integrated system, we may share your PHI with designated staff within the Network, for treatment, payment or operations purposes.
-We also may have these activities performed by other companies on our behalf.
-Generally, we may access/use/disclose your PHI:
+Uses and Disclosures Relating to Treatment, Payment, or Health Care Operations: Since we are an integrated system, we may share your PHI with designated caregivers within the Network and others outside our facilities, for treatment, payment or operations purposes.
+Generally, we may use or disclose your PHI:

-- For treatment: We may access/use/disclose or allow others to access/use/disclose your PHI to doctors, nurses, and other health care personnel who are involved in providing or coordinating your health care.
+- For treatment: Your PHI may be used or disclosed by the Network, our caregivers and others outside our facilities who are involved in your care and treatment for the purpose of providing or coordinating healthcare to you.
 For example, your PHI will be shared among members of your treatment team, referring providers, post-acute care facilities, pharmacies, etc. If you are an inpatient, your name may be posted outside the door of your room.

-- To obtain payment: We may access/use/disclose or allow others to access/use/disclose your PHI in order to bill and collect payment for your health care services.
+- To obtain payment: We may use or disclose your PHI in order to bill and collect payment for your health care services.
 For example, we may release portions of your PHI to Medicare/Medicaid, a private insurer or group health plan to get paid for services that we delivered to you.
 We may release your PHI to the state Medicaid agency to determine your eligibility for publicly funded services.

-- For health care operations: We may access/use/disclose your PHI in the course of our operations.
-For example, we may use your PHI or your answers to a patient satisfaction survey in evaluating the quality of services provided by our staff or disclose your PHI to our auditors or attorneys for audit or legal purposes.
+- For health care operations: We may use or disclose your PHI in the course of our operations.
+For example, we may use your PHI or your answers to a patient satisfaction survey in evaluating the quality of services provided by our caregivers or disclose your PHI to our auditors or attorneys for audit or legal purposes.
 We may also share PHI with health care provider licensing bodies like the Indiana State Department of Health.
-We may allow other providers to access, use or disclose your PHI for some of their healthcare operations purposes, when you are also a patient of that provider.
+Further, we may allow other providers to use your PHI for some of their health care operations purposes, when you are also a patient of that provider.
 For example, we may share PHI with other providers for quality purposes.

 - Fundraising: We or our Foundations may contact you to raise money for the Network and its operations, unless you tell us not to contact you for this purpose.
 You have the right to opt out of receiving fundraising communications from us and we will tell you how to opt out in every fundraising communication.

 Uses and Disclosures Requiring Authorization: For other uses and disclosures not described in this Notice, we are required to have your written authorization, unless the use or disclosure falls within one of the exceptions described below.
 You may revoke an authorization by notifying us in writing.
-If you revoke your authorization, we will stop using/disclosing your PHI for the purposes or reasons covered by your written authorization as of the date we receive your revocation.
+If you revoke your authorization, we will stop using or disclosing your PHI for the purposes covered by your written authorization as of the date we receive your revocation.
 Your revocation will not apply to information already released.
-(See Section VI for instructions on revoking an authorization.)
-We cannot refuse to treat you if you do not sign an authorization to release PHI, unless services provided are solely to create health records for a third party, like physical exam and drug testing for an employer or insurance company; or if treatment provided is research-related and authorization is required for the use of health information for research purposes.
-We will not sell your PHI or use or disclose your PHI for marketing purposes without your authorization.
-We will not disclose any psychotherapy notes (as defined by the Health Insurance Portability & Accountability Act) without your authorization.
+We cannot refuse to treat you if you do not sign an authorization to release PHI, unless (a) services provided are solely to create health records for a third party, like physical exam and drug testing for an employer or insurance company; or (b) the treatment provided is research-related and authorization is required for the use of health information for research purposes.
+We will not sell or use your PHI for marketing purposes without your authorization.
+We will not disclose any psychotherapy notes (as defined by the Health Insurance Portability & Accountability Act (HIPAA)) without your authorization.

-Uses and Disclosures Not Requiring Authorization: The law allows us to access/use/disclose your PHI without your authorization in certain situations, including but not limited to:
+Uses and Disclosures Not Requiring Authorization: The law allows us to use or disclose your PHI without your authorization in certain situations, including but not limited to:

 - For public health activities: We may disclose PHI when we are required or allowed to collect information about disease or injury or to report vital statistics to the public health authority, such as reports of tuberculosis cases or births and deaths.

-- For health oversight activities: We may disclose PHI to the Indiana State Department of Health or other agencies responsible for monitoring the health care system for such purposes as reporting or investigation of unusual incidents.
+- For health oversight activities: We may disclose PHI to the Indiana State Department of Health or other agencies responsible for monitoring the Network for such purposes as reporting or investigation of unusual incidents.

 - Relating to decedents: We may disclose PHI relating to an individual's death to coroners, medical examiners, funeral directors, and organ procurement organizations.